TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 2/Lamentations 2.21.md

 ---

-The youth and the old man lie on the ground in the streets; My virgins and my young men are fallen by the sword: Thou hast slain them in the day of thine anger; Thou hast slaughtered, [and] not pitied.
+The youth and the old man lie on the ground in the streets; My virgins and my young men are fallen by the sword: You have killed them in the day of your anger; you have slaughtered, [and] not pitied.